santisoler/scipy2024-pooch/README.md

 It can also download files from repositories like [Zenodo][zenodo], [figshare][figshare], and [dataverse][dataverse] directly through their [DOI (Digital object identifier)][doi].
-Its modular design allows us to plug in custom downloaders, so we can make it work with other protocols or APIs.
 It also offers a simple way to perform post-download tasks through _post-processors_.
 Pooch already includes built-in post-processor classes for unpacking zip and tar archives and decompressing files.
-Users can also write their custom post-processors and easily plug them into Pooch.
+Its modular design allows us to plug in custom downloaders, so we can make it work with other protocols or APIs, or custom post-processors, to carry out any required task after the files have been downloaded.

 Pooch was created as part of the [Fatiando a Terra][fatiando] project,